bzbytcogni/knotx-data-bridge/README.md

 and expose it in a common structure.
 Such structure is to be digested by further processing modules, such as handlebars.

 ## How does it work?
-In order to use data from external data sources you need to create an Knot.x.
+In order to use data from external data sources you need to create an Knot.x [Fragments](https://github.com/Cognifide/knotx/wiki/Splitter).
-The [Fragments](https://github.com/Cognifide/knotx/wiki/Splitter) caries out a set of data source names to be used in your markup.
+The fragments caries out a set of data source names to be used in your markup.
 These names are to be used as variables under which you can find your data.

 Data bridge binds those data source names with the Knot.x data source adapters (that retrieves data from the any kind of sources).